 The aftercare guidelines depend on the type of sedation you received.
 If you received nitrous oxide, you’ll be fine to carry on with your day as you normally would.
 For any other form of sedation, you’ll want to follow any recommendations by our dentists and these guidelines to be safe:

-- Take it easy — Don’t participate in activities that put you at risk for injury.
-You’ll be less coordinated and you might be off-balance
+- Take it easy — Don’t participate in activities that put you at risk for injury, as you’ll be less coordinated and you might be off-balance

 - Continue to move around — This will help your body metabolize the medication

-- Drink water — You may be dehydrated following the procedure and water will help flush out the medicine
+- Drink water — You may be dehydrated following your procedure and water will help flush out the medicine

-- Avoid foods that might upset your stomach because sedation can cause nausea
+- Avoid foods that might upset your stomach, as sedation can cause nausea